 Footer

-Before configuring Ask Sigma, we need a location to store the prompts (questions) that users are asking.
+Before configuring Sigma Assistant, we need a location to store the prompts (questions) that users are asking.
 We want to ensure this information is isolated in the cloud data warehouse as it contains sensitive information like usernames.

 Let's also assume that we want to completely isolate this information from other users in Snowflake and in Sigma.
-Do accomplish that we will create dedicated Snowflake role and Sigma connection.
+To accomplish that, we will create a dedicated Snowflake role and Sigma connection.

 Log into Snowflake as ACCOUNTADMIN.